keithlegg/mojo_V3_fpga_firmware/README.md

 THIS IS THE OLD LEGACY FIRMWARE, NOT THE ONE THAT THE AUTHOR SAYS TO USE.

-Uses code from two other github repos mentiooned in the readme:
+Uses code from two other github repos mentioned in the readme:

 This is a "modern" version that will compile on the latest linux (ubuntu 24.04.1 LTS) with the latest version of LUFA (v170418) in an attempt to keep the Mojo FPGA alive and relevant.
+Be aware the LUFA library has been trimmed down and is not complete.

 To install: